KQM-git/TCL/characters/electro/razor.md

 Every 10s, Razor's sword charges up, causing the next Normal Attack to release lightning that deals 100% of Razor's ATK as **Electro DMG**.
 When Razor is not using **Lightning Fang**, a lightning strike on an opponent will grant Razor an **Electro Sigil** for **Claw and Thunder**.

-* C6 damage instance has no ability type scaling tags.
+* C6 damage instance has no ability type scaling tags and applies 1A Electro.

 {% endtab %}
 {% endtabs %}